kubernetes/kubernetes/docs/user-guide/kubectl/kubectl_rolling-update.md

 ### Options

 ```
+      --addon-check[=true]: If true, prevents the users from manipulating add-ons / cluster services.
+See http://releases.k8s.io/HEAD/cluster/addons for more info.
+Default true.
       --container="": Container name which will have its image upgraded.
 Only relevant when --image is specified, ignored otherwise.
 Required when using --image on a multi-container pod
       --deployment-label-key="deployment": The key to use to differentiate between two different controllers, default 'deployment'.
 Only relevant when --image is specified, ignored otherwise
       --dry-run[=false]: If true, print out the changes that would be made, but don't actually make them.